vboyev-MSFT/defender-docs/unified-secops-platform/detect-threats-overview.md

 ## Microsoft Sentinel threat detection

-Microsoft Sentinel enables data collection from a vast number of Microsoft and non-Microsoft sources, but doesn't stop there.
+Microsoft Sentinel connected to the Defender portal enables data collection from a vast number of Microsoft and non-Microsoft sources, but doesn't stop there.
 With Microsoft Sentinel's threat management capabilities, you gain the tools needed to detect and organize threats to your environment.

 :::image type="content" source="/azure/sentinel/media/overview/mitre-coverage-defender.png" alt-text="Screenshot showing MITRE ATT&CK coverage in Microsoft Sentinel." lightbox="/azure/sentinel/media/overview/mitre-coverage-defender.png":::